easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 A number of these values are drug parameters found in the substance file definitions.
 However, many of them are organ/compartment dependent as shown in Tables 2 and 3.

 <center>
-<i>Table 2.
-The volume fractions for neutral lipids and phospholipids vary by compartment.
+<i>@tabledef {DrugsVolumeFractions} The volume fractions for neutral lipids and phospholipids vary by compartment.
 These values are specified for each compartment as outlined below and used to calculate the partition coefficient of each drug for each tissue compartment in the engine.
 These values were found in @cite rodgers2005physiologically.</i>
 </center>

 |	%Tissue Compartment	|	Extracellular Water (<i>f<sub>EW</sub></i>) 	|   Intracellular Water (<i>f<sub>IW</sub></i>)  |    Neutral Lipd (<i>f<sub>NL</sub></i>)  |  Neutral Phospholipid (<i>f<sub>NP</sub></i>)   |